-- 21. Koornang Park Near Koornang Road Melway 68 J6 - 22.
-Behind Cheltenham Moorabbin RSL 289 Centre Dandenong Road Cheltenham Melway 87 F2 Glen Eira Historical Society Inc is proudly sponsored by the City of Glen Eira Community Grants and Bendigo Bank Murrumbeena.
+21. Koornang Park Near Koornang Road Melway 68 J6 22.
+Behind Cheltenham Moorabbin RSL 289 Centre Dandenong Road Cheltenham Melway 87 F2

-Glen Eira Historical Society Inc. A00417000 Collecting, preserving and promoting local history.
-World War 1 Walking or Self-Driving Tour
+Collecting, preserving and promoting local history World War I Walking or Self-Driving Tour Featuring selected sites of significance to World War I in the City of Glen Eira

-Welcome to the Glen Eira Historical Society's World War 1 Walking or Self-Driving Tour.
-We list here a variety of sites significant to World War 1 in the City of Glen Eira.
-Please do not trespass on any properties.
-Be thoughtful when approaching any businesses.
+Welcome to the Glen Eira Historical Society's World War I Walking or Self-Driving Tour.
+We list here a variety of sites significant to World War I in the City of Glen Eira.
+Please do not trespass on any properties and be thoughtful when approaching any businesses.
 Some original buildings have been demolished or have been heavily renovated.
-Have a pleasant and informative tour.
+We hope you have a pleasant and informative tour.
 Caulfield 1.
-No. 11 Buxton Street, Elsternwick Melway 67 J4 Family home of author George Johnston.
-His My Brother Jack concerns growing up in Elsternwick during and after the War.
+11 Buxton Street, Elsternwick Melway 67 J4 Family nome of author George Johnston.
+His book My Brother Jack concerns growing up in Elsternwick during and after the War.
 His father was a returned soldier and his mother a nurse at the nearby No. 11 Army General Hospital (AGH).
 Do not enter this private property.

-2. No. 11 Army General Hospital, or No. 11 AGH (now Caulfield Hospital), 260-294 Kooyong Road Melway 67 K3 No. 11 AGH grew from the Australian Government's purchase of the 18 room mansion Glen Eira, which was built around 1880 on 27 acres of land.
-No. 11 AGH was established in 1916 and had extensive garden wards and a Red Cross Rest Home.
+2. No. 11 Australian General Hospital, now Caulfield Hospital, 260-294 Kooyong Road Melway 67 K3 No. 11 AGH grew from the Australian Government's purchase of the 18 room mansion Glen Eira, which was built around 1880 on 27 acres of land.
+No.11 AGH was established in 1916 and had extensive garden wards and a Red Cross Rest Home.
 The mansion has been demolished but portions of its wrought iron fence can be seen on Kooyong Road south of the main entrance.
+The Former Red Cross Rest House is now listed in the Victorian Heritage Register.